 This is better.
 The statement not only refers to certain facts but also interprets them.
-The writer implies that the visual style of these paintings is the source of their influence.
-Another essay might view the influence of these artists from a completely different angle, arguing that the ethnicity and gender of the artists – all white males of European descent – had more to do with the Group of Seven’s influence than did any of their innovations in style.
+The writer implies that the content and style of these paintings defines their use as a form of environmental activism.
+Another essay might view Belcourt’s art from a different angle—for example, arguing instead that her work makes Indigenous history and memory more visible as a form of protest against Canada’s colonial violence.
 As long as the points are clear and convincingly argued, either of these approaches would be fair game as a thesis.

 One way to develop a concise thesis is to organize your thoughts around a What/How/Why strategy.
 This method can help you move from a descriptive position to an interpretive one.

 |WHAT||the topic or incident to be examined||Christi Belcourt’s art|